Williamsville Transportation Study

 • Will traffic speed be reduced along this street?

-spatel asked over 1 year ago
+spatel asked almost 2 years ago

 Speed reduction is not currently being proposed.
 However, the proposed reduction in lane widths may encourage vehicles to travel more slowly through this area.